KenB773/kenb773.github.io/index.md

 ## Projects
 ### [TryHackMe SOC Level 1](thmsoclevel1.md)

+### [Docker/Kubernetes/AWS EKS/Flask - 'KubeCart' project](KubeCartProj.md) - KubeCart is a containerized Flask microservice simulating a basic shopping cart API, deployed to AWS using Kubernetes (EKS) and exposed via a public Load Balancer.
+It features a live Swagger UI for testing endpoints, built using Flask-RESTX and deployed with Docker, eksctl, and kubectl.

 ### [Azure-based Home SOC Setup](homesoc.md) - My Home SOC is a functional personal cloud security operations center built on Azure services, featuring log ingestion with Log Analytics, real-time alerting via Azure Monitor, and custom detection rules for tracking suspicious activity across a simulated home network.

 ### [AWS PartyRock - JargonBridge GenAI App](https://partyrock.aws/u/KenB7/1nIRFrtOV/JargonBridge) - A fun little Gen AI PartyRock tool I created for bidirectionally converting technical jargon and plain english.
 Includes a basic Claude-powered chatbot that can answer questions about terms used and its thought process behind the 'translations'.